tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 values are always the same.

-Note: Although the resumption main secret depends on the client's second flight, a servers which does not request client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than waiting for the client Finished.
+Note: Although the resumption main secret depends on the client's second flight, a server which does not request client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than waiting for the client Finished.
 This might be appropriate in cases